-- That Council adopt the amended Proclamation, Lighting and Community Flag Raising Request Policy, attached as Attachment A; and, - 3.
-That Council adopt the amended Municipal Flag Policy, attached as Attachment B; and, - 4.
-That the Town Clerk be delegated the authority to amend the Proclamation, Lighting and Community Flag Request Policy from time to time, as required; and, - 5.
-That Staff be directed to further review option 3 for the location of community flag raisings and report to Council in Q2 2019; and, - 6.
-That Staff be authorized and directed to do all things necessary to give effect to this resolution.
+- 1. That the report entitled Community Flag Raising dated January 14, 2019 be received; and, - That Council adopt the amended Proclamation, Lighting and Community Flag Raising Request Policy, attached as Attachment A; and, - 3.
+That Council adopt the amended Municipal Flag Policy, attached as Attachment B; and, - That the Town Clerk be delegated the authority to amend the Proclamation, Lighting and Community Flag Request Policy from time to time, as required; and, - 5.
+That Staff be directed to further review option 3 for the location of community flag raisings and report to Council in Q2 2019; and,

+6. That Staff be authorized and directed to do all things necessary to give effect to this resolution.

-\5.5 Preliminary Budget Report
+5.5 Preliminary Budget Report